 The Lowdown on Food Allergies

 Food allergies are on the rise for some unknown reason, but it’s not as scary as you’ve [perhaps] been led to believe.
-The American Academy of Allergy, Asthma, and Immunology (AAAAI) reports that 8 percent of children under age six have adverse reactions to ingested foods, but only 2-5 percent have confirmed food allergies [remember: an allergy is different from an intolerance].
+(The American Academy of Allergy, Asthma, and Immunology (AAAAI) reports that 6 percent of children age 0-2 have a food allergy and 9 percent of children 3-5 years old have a food allergy.)

 The vast majority of food allergies are triggered by one of “the big eight”: milk, eggs, soy, peanuts, tree nuts, fish, shellfish, and wheat.